Actualité et Droit International

 including information/communications technologies (ICTs), for

 development.
-With 1,500+ members from about 100 countries, GKD
+With 1,500+ members from about 100 countries, GKD offers a

 major forum for the exchange of ideas.
 UNDP, the World Bank, and